rushil-ambati/track-driver-ai/docs/docs.md

 VITS utilised a single colour (RGB) camera as sensor input and segmented the road by colour using linear algebra techniques (dot product of the red and blue colour channels of each pixel), which relies on an assumption that the colour of the road surface and the sky/surroundings being generally quite different.

-Once VITS maps out what region of the image is road and what is not, it uses a modular pipeline to estimate a trajectory for the ego vehicle.
+Once VITS maps out what region of the image is the road and what is not, it uses a modular pipeline to estimate a trajectory for the ego vehicle.
 ALV does this by mapping the boundaries from image space to world space.
 Then, this information is fit into a control algorithm, outputting a steering angle.
 The ALV was able to run its first demo at 2 mph.
 Note that this only controlled lateral control (steering) but not how fast the vehicle moved (throttle, or longitudinal control).

 However, the failures of the ALV are clear.
-Firstly, the vehicle is only able to traverse its track at 2 miles per hour which is very slow, however this is forgiven in that the computational power available to Turk in the 80s is far different to what we have access to now.
-The main failure is that there are many scenarios in which the colour of the road and the colour of the surrounding environment are similar, such as in deserts or in dirt tracks surrounded by trees.
+Firstly, the vehicle is only able to traverse its track at 2 miles per hour which is very slow, but this is forgiven in that the computational power available to Turk in the 80s is far different to what we have access to now.
+The main failure is that there are many scenarios in which the colour of the road and the colour of the surrounding environment are similar, such as in deserts or dirt tracks surrounded by trees.
 This means that, in these difficult environments, VITS is less reliable and more prone to trajectory calculation error and therefore more likely to cause an overall failure.
 The ALV was later improved to add adaptive algorithm parameter tuning, but this did not improve the overall performance by a significant amount.

 Developments in AVs for a few years after the ALV was created seemed to employ similar vision and motion planning algorithms.

 To summarise, the ALV:

-- is Vision based (only takes camera input)
+- is Vision-based (only takes camera input)
 - uses a hand-written planning algorithm

 #### ALVINN

 What is most interesting to me about this approach is how starkly different it is to all of its predecessors.
 Dean Pomerleau built the [“Autonomous Land Vehicle in a Neural Network”][15].
 Overall, this improved both the robustness and the adaptability of the state-of-the-art AVs of the time.

 Consider the ALV.
 We can abstract the steps of operation of the ALV as composing parts of an overall function; one that takes an image as input and outputs a steering angle value to keep the vehicle centred on the road.
-The ALV team chose to break apart this function into the discrete steps covered above - as a modular pipeline - however we could choose other ways to map images to steering angles.
+The ALV team chose to break apart this function into the discrete steps covered above - as a modular pipeline - however, we could choose other ways to map images to steering angles.

 Around the time of Pomerleau's research, Geoffrey Hinton released a paper on mathematical models loosely based on how our biological brains work: Neural Networks (NNs), as well as a novel method to allow artificial NNs to learn from data and errors: [backpropagation][16].
 Pomerleau considered the application of this structure to AVs: instead of manually programming all of the steps to map images to steering outputs as the ALV team had done - what if we could use an Artificial Neural Network to ‘learn’ the whole pipeline?

-A high level description of what Pomerleau set up:
+A high-level description of what Pomerleau set up:
 A three layer NN, with which takes an image as input, processes through one hidden layer, and comes out to some output units, each representing a particular steering angle.
 Then, he began ‘teaching’ his network from human driving data using Hinton’s backpropagation.
-Over training with more data, the weights in this network formed in a way that the steering angles computed by it would converge towards the human driving data for that input image, and the idea was that eventually ALVINN would be able to drive like the human it was trained from.
+During training with more data, the weights in this network formed in a way that the steering angles computed by it would converge towards the human driving data for that input image, and the idea was that eventually, ALVINN would be able to drive like the human it was trained from.

-It is incredible that a structure as seemingly simple in operation as a feedforward neural network is able to steer around a track just from images and human steering angle data.
+Incredibly, a structure as seemingly simple in operation as a feed-forward neural network caan steer around a track just from images and human steering angle data.
 It is also both impressive and convenient that this network is able to learn features such as straights and turns on a road image without hard declarations or definitions of them.

-Pomerleau put this architecture into practise on a vehicle called NAVLAB1, a van with a roof mounted colour camera and holding a computer running a trained model of the neural network.
+Pomerleau put this architecture into practice on a vehicle called NAVLAB1, a van with a roof-mounted colour camera and holding a computer running a trained model of the neural network.
 This vehicle ran on a version of ALVINN’s architecture that had very few nodes.
-It took 30 by 32 pixel colour images, so the input layer had 960 nodes in the input layer.
+It took 30 by 32-pixel colour images, so the input layer had 960 nodes in the input layer.
 Each of these nodes was connected to 4 nodes in the singular hidden layer, which are present to pick up features.
 These then went out to 30 output nodes.
 In total, this means there are 3960 weights (parameters) in this ALVINN1 network.
 NAVLAB1 was able to travel at a top speed of 1 mph.

 The next version of ALVINN - version 2 - made improvements both in the sensor suite to form a new vehicle, NAVLAB2.
 This changed the network to include an extra input, from a range finder - what we now know as a depth sensor.
 The width of the hidden layer is increased by over 7 times, now with 29 nodes.
 The output layer has 45 nodes now, increasing the resolution of the steering angle, and allowing for more fine adjustments in the control part of the stack.
 Using this, he was able to execute a transcontinental traversal of America: “No Hands Across America ‘95”, 98% autonomously, using only a camera as sensor input.
 This is a massive leap from both the ALV and ALVINN1.